RDML Brian S. Pecha

 Health Services, Headquarters U.S. Marine Corps

-Rear Admiral Anderson's personal decorations include the Defense Superior Service Medal, Legion of Merit (two awards), Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (two awards) and the Navy and Marine Corps Achievement Medal.
+His personal decorations include the Meritorious Service Medal (2 awards), Navy and Marine Corps Commendation Medal (3 awards), Navy and Marine Corps Achievement Medal (2 awards), Navy Unit Commendation Medal, Meritorious Unit Citation, and various campaign and service medals.